mm696626/GameCubeMarioPartyAudioEditor/README.md

 ### GameCube Mario Party Audio Editor
 * A tool allows you to edit the music/sounds in Mario Parties 5-7

-### Why isn't Mario Party 4's soundtrack editable?
+### Why isn't most of Mario Party 4's soundtrack editable?
 * Simple!
 Most of the music in that game is sequenced, not streamed
-* There's only a few songs that are even in the PDT, so I didn't bother

 ### Notes
 * Audio must be in DSP format split into two channels